 All the people at Cprime whose effort makes it possible for me to go to clients and help them.

-Steve Adolph, my official “shepherd” for the Agile Alliance conference, whose patience and feedback for my various drafts is much appreciated.
+Steve Adolph, my official “shepherd” for the Agile Alliance conference, whose patience and feedback for my various drafts are much appreciated.

 Takeuchi, H., The new new product development game, Harvard Business Review 1986, Vol 64, Issue 1